 3) One-to-multiple mapping between preambles in each RO and DMRS ports in the associated PUSCH occasion(s) [10][18].

-Possible proposal 2:

-At least support one-to-one mapping between preambles in each RO and DMRS ports in the associated PUSCH occasion(s)

-FFS multiple-to-one or one-to-multiple mapping, considering the trade-off between reserved resource overhead and DMRS collision probability.

 1) Mapping order

-The mapping order between preambles and POs within a cycle is also proposed in [3] and [20], e.g. the order of preamble index in RO(s) increase in code domain, frequency domain and then time domain.
+The mapping order between preambles and POs within a RACH periodicity is also proposed in [3] and [20], e.g. the order of preamble index in RO(s) increase in code domain, frequency domain and then time domain.
 The order of PO index increase in code domain, frequency domain, and then time domain [20].

 Possible proposal 3: